brainchild-gmbh/docker-images/wjs/README.md

 (see: [Microsoft Windows docker images](https://hub.docker.com/r/microsoft/windowsservercore)).

 ### JAVA\_VERSION
-The major version of Java to be used.
+The version of Java to be used.
+The version must conform to the one encoded within the Oracle JDK installer file name.

+    jdk-<version>_windows-x64_bin.exe

+    # Example using Java 10.
+    jdk-10_windows-x64_bin

 ### Useful docker commands
 If you want to remove all docker containers perform the following command: